Printer Friendly Version

 ONE of the following:

-The individual had an inadequate response to corticosteroids;
+The individual has tried and had an inadequate response to corticosteroid therapy; OR

 ONE of the following: